r-murphy/nw-gradle/README.md

 ## Dealing with SAP Jar Dependencies
 Although technically out of scope of these plugins, many will wonder how to do a gradle build if your project depends on some SAP (jar) dependencies.
 There are a few solutions, depending on your preference and project structure.

 The first and simplest is to put all the SAP jars into a folder and just use a files or fileTree dependency.
 I've done this on many occasions and it works pretty well.
-Although I would recomend against storing the SAP jar files in source control in the same project as your code.
+Although I would recommend against storing the SAP jar files in source control in the same project as your code.

 ```groovy
 dependencies {